 So go ahead and take the plunge into retirement!
 It’s a new beginning full of endless possibilities.

-There are many fun jobs after retirement!
+There are many fun retirement jobs that pay a small fortune!
 And what your personality prefers!

 Some people choose to continue working in the same field, but in a more relaxed or part-time capacity.
 Other people choose to use their retirement to try something new and exciting, such as starting their own business, traveling, or taking up a new hobby.